-How to Insert Column without Affecting Formulas in Excel (2 Ways)
+How to Insert a Column without Affecting Formulas in Excel (2 Ways)

-In the image below, we have provided a data set, where we will count the Total Sales from the year 2015 to 2020 for different months.
-But we have missed including the Sales for the year 2016.
-So, we need to insert a column in between the data sets.
-To do so, we will go through 2 approaches by applying the INDIRECT function, and the INDEX function.
+In the following dataset, we will count the Total Sales from 2015 to 2020 for different months.
+However, we have missed including the Sales for 2016.
+So, we need to insert a column between the data sets.
+To do so, we will take two approaches: applying the INDIRECT function and the INDEX function.

 Sample Data

-1. Apply INDIRECT Function to Insert Column without Affecting Formulas in Excel
+Method 1 – Apply the INDIRECT Function to Insert Column without Affecting Formulas

 Step 1: Use the INDIRECT Function

-• Firstly, insert the following formula of the INDIRECT function with the SUM function to sum the range C5 to G5.
+• Insert the following formula of the INDIRECT function with the SUM function to sum the range C5 to G5:

 =SUM(INDIRECT("C5:G5"))